 In performing its reviews and analyses and in rendering its opinion, Sandler O'Neill assumed and relied upon the accuracy and completeness of all the financial information, analyses and other information that was publicly available or otherwise furnished to, reviewed by or discussed with it and further relied on the assurances of management of Main Street that they were not aware of any facts or circumstances that would make such information inaccurate or misleading.
 Sandler O'Neill was not asked to and did not independently verify the accuracy or completeness of any of such information and they did not assume any responsibility or liability for the accuracy or completeness of any of such information.
 Sandler O'Neill did not make an independent evaluation or appraisal of the assets, the collateral securing assets or the liabilities, contingent or otherwise, of Main Street or First Busey or any of their respective subsidiaries, or the collectibility of any such assets, nor was it furnished with any such evaluations or appraisals.
 Sandler O'Neill is not an expert in the evaluation of allowances for loan losses and it did not make an independent evaluation of the adequacy of the allowance for loan losses of Main Street or First Busey, nor did it review any individual credit files relating to Main Street or First Busey.
-Sandler O'Neill assumed that the respective allowances for loan losses for both Main Street and First Busey were adequate to cover such losses and will be adequate on a combined basis for the combined entity.
+Sandler O'Neill assumed that the respective allowances for loan losses for loan losses for loan losses and evaluate to cover such losses and will be adequate on a combined basis for the combined entity.

 Sandler O'Neill's opinion was necessarily based upon market, economic and other conditions as they existed on, and could be evaluated as of, the date of its opinion.
 Sandler O'Neill assumed, in all respects material to its analysis, that all of the representations and warranties contained in the merger agreement and all related agreements are true and correct, that each party to such agreements will perform all of the covenants required to be performed by such party under such agreements and that the conditions precedent in the merger agreement are not waived.
-Sandler O'Neill also assumed, with Main

-Main Street received from its legal, accounting and tax advisors as to all legal, accounting and tax matters relating to the Merger and the other transactions contemplated by the Agreement.
+Sandler O'Neill also assumed, with Main Street's consent, that there has been no material change in Main Street's and First Busey's assets, financial condition, results of operations, business or prospects since the date of the last financial statements made available to them, that Main Street and First Busey will remain as going concerns for all periods relevant to its analyses.
+Finally, with Main Street's consent, Sandler O'Neill relied upon the advice that Main Street received from its legal, accounting and tax matters relating to the Merger and the other transactions contemplated by the Agreement.